spencergoff/blockchain_learning/README.md

 This is a solidity contract that allows people to fund it using an Ethereum-based wallet such as MetaMask.
 It also allows the creator to withdraw funds.

 Here's the last deployment I made: https://goerli.etherscan.io/address/0x6d840EF95F32Dc4AD00aef40ae1E54F4A6C05eeC

+## deploy.py
+This is a Python script that deploys the SimpleStorage smart contract to the Goerli test network and makes calls to the deployed contract's functions.